-(E) RSC shall not pay for missed appointments or other goods and services which have not been provided, except when required for purchase order items and except for the guaranteed minimum fee for interpreter service.
+(E) OOD shall not pay for missed appointments or other goods and services which have not been provided, except when required for purchase order items and except for the guaranteed minimum fee for interpreter service.

 "Extreme medical risk" means a probability of substantially increasing functional impairment or a risk of death if medical services, including mental health services, are not provided expeditiously; determination of such risk shall be based on medical evidence provided by an appropriate, licensed medical professional;

 (b) An immediate job placement;

 (c) The progress of the participant toward achieving the employment outcome in the individualized plan for employment.

 (2) OOD shall not require the use of comparable benefits for diagnostic services, but when possible, available information shall be obtained rather than new services purchased.